 Earning Farmgirl Sisterhood Merit Badges

-Below, you'll find those sections with categories in each section in which you can earn Merit Badges for things like crocheting, community service, going green, etc. Note that each category has three different levels: Beginner, Intermediate, and Expert.
+To the right, you’ll find those sections with categories in each for which you can earn Merit Badges for things like crocheting, community service, going green, etc. Note that each category has three different levels: Beginner, Intermediate, and Expert.
+Badges need to be earned in order (Beginner, then Intermediate, then Expert).

-When you see a sister wearing a Knitting Merit Badge without an outline stitch, you'll know she's accomplished the Beginner Level in Knitting; if it has one outline, you'll know she's accomplished the Intermediate Level.
-Two outlines and she's a Knitting Expert!
+When you see a Sister wearing a Knitting Merit Badge with just one outline stitch, you’ll know she’s accomplished the Beginner Level in Knitting; if it has two outlines, you’ll know she’s accomplished the Intermediate Level; three outlines, and she’s a Knitting Expert!

-(Simply click on a category to see a detailed list of tasks for that category.)
+(Simply click on a category below to see a detailed list of tasks for that category.)

 Cleaning Up